 Trump campaign sues CNN for libel over Russia opinion piece

-CNN had no immediate comment.
-A person familiar with the matter said CNN had yet to review the lawsuit.
-CNN is a unit of AT&T Inc. The lawsuits each seek millions of dollars in damages, and extend the Republican president's years-long battle with news media he believes demonstrate bias against him.
+Trump has throughout his presidency battled news media he believes demonstrate bias against him.
+The Republican president often brands CNN, a unit of AT&T Inc as "fake news."
+Legal experts have said the libel lawsuits might be tough to win because the law affords broad protection to opinion writers who express their views about public officials like Trump.

-Friday's lawsuit objected to a statement in a June 13, 2019 opinion piece by CNN contributor Larry Noble, which referred to Special Counsel Robert Mueller's report on Russian interference in the 2016 U.S. election.
+Friday's lawsuit objected to a statement in a June 13, 2019 opinion piece by Larry Noble, a CNN contributor and former general counsel of the Federal Election Commission.
+After referring to Special Counsel Robert Mueller's report on Russian interference in the 2016 U.S. election.
 Noble wrote: "The Trump campaign assessed the potential risks and benefits of again seeking Russia's help in 2020 and has decided to leave that option on the table."

-The campaign said CNN was "well aware" that the statement was untrue when published, and the piece reflected its "systematic pattern of bias" against the campaign.
-Trump's campaign used identical language in its lawsuits against the Times and Post.
+The campaign said it has "repeatedly and openly disclaimed any intention to seek Russian involvement in the 2020 election," and has never made statements suggesting otherwise.
+It also said CNN was "well aware" that Noble's statement was untrue when published, and the piece reflected its "systematic pattern of bias" against the campaign.
+The campaign used identical language in the Times and Post lawsuits.

+Noble's piece was titled "Soliciting dirt on your opponents from a foreign government is a crime.
+Mueller should have charged Trump campaign officials with it."
+Trump's battles with CNN have included the White House's brief revocation in November 2018 of correspondent Jim Acosta's credentials, after Acosta questioned him about Russia and about a migrant caravan traveling through Mexico.

+The campaign is represented by Charles Harder, who is also known for suing Gawker on behalf of Hulk Hogan after the news website published a video of the former professional wrestler in a sexual encounter.
+Hogan won a $140 million judgment that bankrupted Gawker.
+He later settled for $31 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)